How to Start Hand Lettering: Simple Beginner’s Guide

 - What do I like best about it?

 For the purposes of practice, it’s ok to replicate lettering that you see online and want to try.
+That will help you learn new lettering techniques and styles.

 (Just give credit to the original artist if you post it online.)